marnagy/thesis-project/README.md

+# The algorithm

+- To be added

+## How to run it

+### REST API part
+- move to directory 'rest'
+- start REST API
+- after running the GA, interrupt program using Ctrl+C

+### Client part
+- move to directory 'csharp-cconsole'
+- start project 'csharp-console' using dotnet (use Release configuration for max performance)
+- this program will write stats about each generation to output
+- [WIP] configuration from file?, hard-coded values for now
+- saves solution for each run to output directory with extention '.wh'

+### Visualization part
+- move to directory 'rest'
+- run 'visualization.py' with first argument being path to directory containing solutions from Client part
+- this program creates new folder in output folder and saves PDF visualization for each solution

+### Requirements
+- dotnet or runtime that can run C# 8.0+ (tested using dotnet)
+- python 3.9+
+- installed python modules listed in 'required.txt' in 'rest' directory

+## csharp-console directory

+- expects server listening on 'http://localhost:5000'
+- Stores solution of C# client implementation using async for maximum speed
+- designed for communicate with 'flask_rest.py' from 'rest' directory (getting distance/time)
+- [WIP] outputs to directory "csharp_results" using full path
+- implements Evolutionary algorithm using Evolutionary Strategies

+## python directory

+- Stores scripts for using osmnx module

+- This includes: Flask REST API (flask_rest.py), script for visualization of computed result (visualization.py) and script for downloading needed (Prague) map (download_map.py)

+### flask_rest.py

+- expects 'prague.osm' and 'visualization.py' files in current directory

+### visualization.py

+- expects 'prague.osm' file in current directory
+-

+### download_map.py

+- used to download map and save in current directory
+- [WIP] hard-coded to download Prague map
+- saves map to current directory to file 'prague.osm'

 ### addresses_overpass.py

 - get n shops in Prague using: python addresses_overpass.py --amount=n > [output file]

-### csharp_console

-- Stores project of C# client implementation using async for maximum speed

-- outputs to directory "csharp-results"

-### rest derectory

-- Stores scripts for using osmnx module
+- for generating test input
-- This includes: Flask REST API (flask_rest.py), script for visualization of computed result (visualization.py) and script for downloading needed (Prague) map (download_map.py)

-### main-deap.py

-Main GA algorithm using DEAP module [deprecated]

-### main.py

-Main custom program of GA [deprecated]

-### tsp.py

-GA using deap library and generating tsp-progress.png and tsp-solution.png images [deprecated]

-# Main GA

-## Goal
-Find the best location for a Warehouse

-- individual is array of double representing coordinates of the warehouse
-- uses tournament selection
-- crossover is custom: choose random point for square that has in opposite corners the parents
-- mutation is change one of the coordinates to random coordinate
-- each generation is mixed with the next one and the next generation is N best solutions
-- evaluation of an individual is another GA for 1_000 generations

-# Evaluating GA
-## Goal
-Find Hammilton walk, find order of points for the lowest price [in this case, price means distance]

-- possible improvement of first generation: start with some TSP approximation(explanation: by starting with better candidates, we reduce time needed, thus speeding up the main GA)
-- individual is array of integers where integer is the index of a point in dictionary of points
-- uses tournament selection
-- crossover is TwoPointCrossover
-- mutation is an exchange of 2 points
-- each generation is mixed with the next one and the next generation is N best solutions
-- evaluation is sum of distances from warehouse through points and back to warehouse

-## Update 11.10.2020
-### Inside Evaluating GA:
-Instead of starting with random permutation, start with 2-aprox. of TSP(Double-tree alg.)
-According to my testing, it performs better in terms of speed and accuracy